Side Effects of Macular Degeneration and How They Affect Everyday Life

 1. Blurred or Distorted Central Vision

 Straight lines may look bent or wavy, and fine details become harder to see.
-For example, a person might notice words on a page blending together, or a doorway appearing uneven.
+For example, words on a page may appear jumbled, or doorframes may look uneven.

 2. Dark or Empty Spots in Vision

-Patients often see a blind spot in the center of their vision.
-This makes tasks like threading a needle, reading signs, or driving especially difficult.
+Patients often notice a central blind spot, making activities like reading, threading a needle, or driving difficult.

 3. Difficulty Recognizing Faces